cardano-foundation/CIPs/CPS-0007/README.md

 IOG in particular has continued to provide skill and resources for years longer than initially intended, and is significantly over-budget and over-extended.
 IOG has said that they may be unable or unwilling to support development of the chain indefinitely, and so an expedient and iterative approach to governance is likely to have higher positive impact on our ability to maintain velocity as an ecosystem.

+However, diluting that power to the community comes with substantial risks and challenges, not the least of which is ensuring that the will of the community is captured *accurately*.
+For example, one barrier to that accuracy is the possibility of "sybil attacks", wherein the anonymity of the blockchain allows someone to cast their vote many times.

 ## **Goals**

-Synthesizing from the above, I posit these (hopefully uncontroversial) goals, constraints, considerations, or ground truths for any governance system.
-I'm only one person, though, so this list will very likely be revised and updated by collective community input as discussion unfolds.
+Synthesizing from the above, and with input from the broader Cardano community, the following goals, constraints, considerations, or ground truths for any governance system arise:

 1. A system of on-chain rules should allow decisions to be made and enacted regarding (at a minimum) the three types of changes listed above.
 2. Every (or nearly every) ADA holder should be able to meaningfully participate in this decision making process.
 3. This system should not materially undermine the security of the chain.
-4. This system should not undermine it's ability to serve it's financial function, such as overburdening the chain, damaging the monetary policy, etc.
+4. This system should not undermine its ability to serve its financial function, such as overburdening the chain, damaging the monetary policy, etc.
 5. This system should be implementable within a reasonable time frame and budget.
 6. This system should be recursively updatable; if improvements or changes to the system of governance are needed, they should be voted on and enacted via this system.
 7. This system is highly dependent on the off chain user experience and community tooling, since very few users are reading raw CBOR dumps from the chain.